FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R6

-Now let's move onto identifying the needs for a Version Control System.
+Now, let's move onto identifying the needs for a 'Version Control System'.

 ..
 L6